sbormann/ioBroker.iqontrol/README.md

 <summary>Show example widget-website to be displayed as widget with postMessage-communication:</summary>

 * You can use the following HTML code and copy it to the BACKGROUND_HTML-State of a widget (which then needs to be configured as "Constant")
+* As an alternative you can upload this code as html-file into the /userwidgets subdirectory and reference it to BACKGROUND_URL-State (which then also needs to be configured as "Constant")
 * Acitvate the option "Allow postMessage-Communication for BACKGROUND_URL/HTML"
 * It will demonstrate how a two-way communication between the website and iQontrol is done
 ````html